B-UMMI/chewBBACA/README.md

 └── cds_coordinates.tsv
 ```

 One fasta file per distinct gene identified in the schema creation process in the `OutputFolderName/SchemaName` directory.
 The name attributed to each fasta file in the schema is based on the genome of origin of the first allele identified for that gene and on the order of gene prediction (e.g.: `GCA-000167715-protein12.fasta`, first allele for the gene was identified in an assembly with the prefix `GCA-000167715` and the gene was the 12th gene predicted by Prodigal in that assembly).
 The `OutputFolderName/SchemaName` directory also contains a directory named `short` that includes fasta files with the representative sequences for each locus.
 The training file passed to create the schema is also included in `OutputFolderName/SchemaName` and will be automatically detected during the allele calling process.
-A file with the locations of the identified genes in each genome passed to create the schema, `cds_coordinates.tsv`, and a file with the list of alleles predicted by Prodigal that were excluded in the subsequent steps , `invalid_cds.txt`, are included in `OutputFolderName`.
+A file with the locations of the identified genes in each genome passed to create the schema, `cds_coordinates.tsv`, and a file with the list of alleles predicted by Prodigal that were excluded in the subsequent steps, `invalid_cds.txt`, are included in `OutputFolderName`.

 --------------